Flymore

-Flymore is a Russian nu metal band from Ivanovo.
+Flymore was a Russian nu metal band from Ivanovo.

 History

 Flymore was formed in Ivanovo, Russia, in 2002, after the split of another band, Millenium.
 It was founded by guitarist Igor "Fly" Muchin and vocalist Max "Frozt" Morozov.
 In 2009, they released their first studio album entitled "Millenium IV V," which was recorded on the label Right Recordings.
 One of the songs ("All The Time I Bled") was shot with a music video.
 On February 26, 2013, the band released an EP called "Mind Tricks".